-Philosophy and Ethics (Religious Education) Policy
+Philosophy and Ethics (Religious Education) Policy September 2021

-a) Introduction and rationale
+1. Introduction and rationale

 Religion and beliefs inform our values and are reflected in what we say and how we behave.
 RE is an important subject in itself, developing an individual's knowledge and understanding of the religions and beliefs which form part of contemporary society.